doverunner/drm-license-token-sample-java/README.md

 ## Support

-If you have any questions or issues with the token sample, please create a ticket at [Doverunner Helpdesk](https://support.doverunner.com) website.
+If you have any questions or issues with the token sample, please create a ticket at [DoveRunner Helpdesk](https://support.doverunner.com) website.